chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 }
 ```

-`Invoke` is just `Bind` with the arguments flipped, we can then rewrite
+`Invoke` being just `Bind` with the arguments flipped, we can then rewrite
 the monad laws in a more readable fashion.

 In Haskell: